 We are a fabless semiconductor company that designs, develops and markets universally compatible, high-performance, low-power semiconductor solutions for the multimedia consumer electronics market.
 We have three major product lines: our mobile storage business, multimedia SoC business and mobile communications business.
 Our mobile storage business is our significantly larger business and is composed of microcontrollers, also commonly known as controllers, used in NAND flash memory storage products such as flash memory cards, USB flash drives and card readers.
 These flash memory storage products are widely used by consumers to store data on multimedia consumer electronics devices such as mobile phones, digital still cameras, personal digital assistants, personal navigation devices and personal multimedia players, notebooks and desktop personal computers.
-Our multimedia SoC business is composed of products that support MP3 and personal multimedia players, PC cameras and embedded graphics applications.
-Our mobile communications business is composed of mobile TV tuners, CDMA radio frequency integrated circuits ("RF ICs") and electronics toll collection RF ICs, which became our new product line as a result of our recent acquisition of Future Communications IC, Inc. ("FCI").
+Our multimedia SoC business is composed of mobile TV tuners, CDMA radio frequency integrated circuits ("RF ICs") and electronics toll collection RF ICs, which became our new product line as a result of our recent acquisition of Future Communications IC, Inc. ("FCI").